 For mammals that do not migrate or hibernate, their chances of survival through winter will depend on various factors.
 One of the characteristics of mammals is that they have fur or hair.
 The hair can insulate the body by being fluffed out, creating an insulating layer of air—fat layers built up in autumn act as a shield against cold temperatures.

 Many mammals hoard food from the previous season as a precaution against the days or weeks when the snow and rain make it impossible to leave their burrows.
 Stocked larders can also help them slow down their bodies and metabolism as they do not have to forage for food.

 The American badger will spend more time in its sett in winter.
 The badger builds up a layer of fat from feeding in autumn and will enter a state of torpor, lasting up to 29 hours.
 The badger may not emerge from its sett for several days.

 Many food sources are severely limited in winter.
 Plants, fruits, berries, and seeds are in great demand by many woodland mammals and can be entirely hidden by snow in winter.

 Deer will move down from mountainous regions in winter to lower ground, where the land is more sheltered from snow and high winds.
 They may also move into denser parts of woodlands during the colder months for protection from the elements.

 Seeds are essential food for the ground-feeders such as small rodents.
 Many small rodents will set aside a store of seeds, berries, and roots to survive the winter in their burrows.

-Very few small mammals survive more than one winter.
+Very few tiny mammals survive more than one winter.
 Shrews generally die in the autumn, leaving their young to survive through the winter and the next breeding season between April and September.
 Shrews live for about 14 to 16 months, surviving the winter after they are born.

-A lot of plants die off during winter as their leaves cannot live through severe conditions.
+Many plants die off during winter as their leaves cannot live through severe conditions.
 Once their leaves are shed, they do not provide cover for any animals that used them before.